HA: Hypothalamic Amenorrhea

 PCOS is not the only case of a missing period.
-Hypothalamic Amenorrhea (HA) can present with many of the same symptoms and is due to problems arising from the hypothalamus.
+Hypothalamic Amenorrhea (HA) can present with many of the same symptoms and is due to problems arising with the hypothalamus.
 The hypothalamus sits at the base of the brain near the pituitary gland and plays a big role in hormone production and ovulation.
 If you've been struggling with missing or irregular periods, an experienced period nutritionist can help.

 Hypothalamic Amenorrhea is diagnosed via FSH, LH and estradiol blood testing.
-If FSH, LH and estradiol are all low or estradiol is low and there is an elevated FSH in comparison to LH than HA is presumed.
-However, if LH is elevated in comparison to FSH it is more indicative of PCOS.
-Your healthcare provider should always rule out PCOS and/or Hypothyroidism first.
+If FSH, LH and estradiol are all low or estradiol is low and there is an elevated FSH in comparison to LH, then HA is presumed.
+However, if LH is elevated in comparison to FSH, it is more indicative of PCOS.
+Your healthcare provider should always rule out PCOS, pregnancy and/or Hypothyroidism first.

 Feeling cold often